craftercms/docs/source/site-administrators/studio/permission-mappings.rst

-read_cluster               User is permitted to read cluster read_groups                User is permitted to read groups read_logs                  User is permitted to read logs read_users                 User is permitted to read logs rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_remote              User is permitted to remove remote repository from project content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs
+read_cluster               User is permitted to read cluster read_groups                User is permitted to read groups read_logs                  User is permitted to read logs read_users                 User is permitted to read users rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_remote              User is permitted to remove remote repository from project content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs